 The project shall be designed to take between 10-12 hours working time, within the period and not exceeding two days.
-If an extension of time is required, the Chair of the NTC committee must first obtain the approval of the NSEC.
+If an extension of time is required, including for reasons such as a competitor is injured, feels unwell to the point that they require medical attention/treatment or testing, the Chair of the NTC committee must first obtain the approval of the NSEC.